 There are several easy ways to remove wood stain, from light sanding to strong chemicals.
-The thing to remember about removing wood stain is that it should be done carefully and gently to avoid changing the shape of the wood or causing noticeable spots where the removing application was too rigorous.
+The thing to remember about wood stain removal is that it should be done carefully and gently to avoid changing the shape of the wood or causing noticeable spots where the removal application was too rigorous.
 Removing wood stain can rejuvenate a floor or piece of furniture, preserve it, or change the color completely.c

 Step 1 - Prepare